pbertera/OCP-Securing-Azure-FD/README.md

 **ACTION GOAL:** apply the HAProxy template customizations in order to secure Fron Door requests as per Microsoft instructions.

-1. Get the pod name:
+1. Get the deployments names:

 ```
-oc get pods -n openshift-ingress
+oc get deploy -n openshift-ingress
 ```

-Take the appropriate pod name, depending on which router you want to customize: the default or an unmanaged shard.
+Take the appropriate deployment, depending on which router you want to customize: the default or an unmanaged shard.

 2. Get the default template: